kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/03_A_First_Static_Page.md

 ### Using Kotlin language constructs in markup

-There are some useful side-effects to writing HTML in Kotlin using this DSL.
+There are some useful side effects to writing HTML in Kotlin using this DSL.
 For example, we can manipulate our website using regular Kotlin constructs.
 We could use loops, conditions, collections, string interpolation, and more.
 We'll see how that works in practice in just a bit.